Aakanksha-Mandal/University-of-Windsor-Coding-Assignments/Fall 2024/COMP-2650 Computer Architecture I Digital Design/README.md

-# COMP-2650: Computer Architecture I - Digital Design - Labs
+# COMP-2650: Computer Architecture I - Digital Design

 This repository contains the lab assignments from **COMP-2650: Computer Architecture I - Digital Design**, completed during my **2nd year** at the **University of Windsor** in **Fall 2024**.
 The labs focus on understanding the fundamentals of computer architecture, digital logic, and hardware design.